 Workout buddies not your thing?
 “Investing in a package of personal training sessions and having a set appointment can really help motivation,” says Holland.

-3. Sign Up for an Event
+3. Sign up for an event

-…And make sure it falls under these two categories, says Holland: It’s challenging and also scares you a little.
-(Depending on your fitness levels, think: 5K, a half-marathon, or a Spartan Race.)
+…And make sure it falls under these two categories, says Holland: It’s challenging and it also scares you a little.
+(Depending upon your fitness levels, think: 5K, a half-marathon, or a Spartan Race.)
 “Signing up for an event that involves fitness outside your normal comfort zone will require a plan of exercise, give you a reason to get to the gym, and add much-needed purpose to your workouts,” says Holland.
 To increase your chances of keeping up with training dates even more, sign up with friends and do it for a charity, he suggests.

 Telling yourself you should go to the gym is one thing.
 Telling yourself you want your abs to look their fittest on the beach trip you just booked in six months?
 That’s another (better) thing.
 “One of the best motivating factors is a real-life goal,” says Weiss.
 “It can be the driving factor when you’re debating whether or not you should go to the gym.”
 Jot your goal down, too—some science suggests this’ll help you hit it.

-5. Tell Yourself: Just Do Something
+5. Tell yourself: Just do something

-Ever thought you didn’t have time for full workout and skipped sweating all together because of it?
+Ever thought you didn’t have time for a full workout and skipped sweating altogether because of it?
 Ditch that mindset: “You don’t have to beat yourself up about not getting cardio, flexibility work, and strength training in,” Weiss says.
 “Some people think if they can’t do everything, the workout is useless.
 It’s not.”
 In fact, going to gym and just focusing on one of those areas or just doing something is what matters, Weiss says.
 After all, while you should always try to up your intensity or duration, study after study shows any exercise is better than no exercise.

-6. Rent the Locker
+6. Rent the locker

 Never having to pack a gym bag eliminates one dreadful step in the get-to-the-gym process.
 That’s why Holland suggests opting for the monthly locker rental: “Keeping a few changes of clothes, sneakers, and deodorant [at the gym] can make getting there exponentially easier.”
 No lockers?
 Just get into your workout gear.
 Make sure to change before you leave work or make it the first step in you’re morning routine.
 “Gearing up makes you want to move,” says Weiss.